TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-vault-issuewithdeleteorretaindata.md

 # Issue with delete or retain backed-up data

-## **Recommended steps**
+## **Recommended Steps**

-If you are noticing below error message when deleting the backup items from Backup Infrastructure:

-***Deletion Failed**
-There are backup items associated with the server.
-Stop protection and delete backups for each of the backup items to delete the server's registration.
-If the issue persist contact support.
-Refer to https://aka.ms/DeleteBackupItems for more info.*
+* Deletion Failed: There are backup items associated with the server.
+Stop protection and [delete backups for each of the backup items](https://aka.ms/DeleteBackupItems) to delete the server's registration.
+If the issue persists, contact support.

-Navigate to your on-premises server Management Console (MARS, Azure Backup Server or SC DPM depending on where your back items are protected) and perform the steps listed in [Deleting backup items from management console](https://docs.microsoft.com/azure/backup/backup-azure-delete-vault#deleting-backup-items-from-management-console).
+* Navigate to your on-premises server Management Console (MARS, Azure Backup Server or SC DPM depending on where your back items are protected) and perform the steps listed in [Deleting backup items from management console](https://docs.microsoft.com/azure/backup/backup-azure-delete-vault#deleting-backup-items-from-management-console)

-## **Recommended documents**
+## **Recommended Documents**

 - [Why is the size of the data transferred to the Recovery Services vault smaller than the data selected for backup?](https://aka.ms/AB-smaller-data-backup)<br>
 - [If I cancel a backup job after it starts, is the transferred backup data deleted?](https://aka.ms/AB-transferred-backup-data)<br>